-The United Nations has over 200 member states and an observer state.
+The United Nations has 193 member states and two observer states.
 As of documentation released in the year 2012, out of these, only twenty two countries were not invaded by Britain which gives Britain almost a 90% dominance rate over the world's states.
 After British, France had the second most widespread invasion.
 The high invasion rate by the British can be attributed to various factors; a well-established nation with vast pool of resources, military prowess and the nation’s interests in amassing more resources for their development.
 Britain’s invasion occurred in various forms, the most common being military invasion.
 Other ways included settler farmers and explorer missions sanctioned by the British crown.

 The 22 countries that escaped Britain’s invasion are Monaco, Mongolia, Marshall Islands, Mali, Luxembourg, Liechtenstein, Kyrgyzstan, Ivory Coast, Andorra, Bolivia, Belarus, DemocraticRepublic of Congo, Burundi, Central African Republic, Guatemala, Chad, Paraquay, Vatican City, Tajikistan, Sweden, Uzbekistan and Sao Tome and Principle.
 There have been several reasons brought forward as to why or how these countries escaped Britain’s invasion.
 Major factors are presence of an already established rule in that country by a powerful colonial master and existing good ties between Britain and the country.